ruesga-99/anfis/README.md

-# anfis
+# Adaptive Neuro-Fuzzy Inference System
-This repository provides an implementation of an ANFIS (Adaptive Neuro-Fuzzy Inference System) model for monitoring and analyzing agricultural crop metrics.
+This repository provides a Python implementation of an ANFIS (Adaptive Neuro-Fuzzy Inference System) model used for monitoring and analyzing agricultural crop metrics.